wolfgangasdf/oruxtool/README.md

 Is a tool to access the [oruxmaps](http://oruxmaps.com) database.
 It can't do very much currently, I made it public due to the lack of any program like this.
 Current functionalities:

-* Uses Java 8 and runs on Mac, Windows, Linux.
+* Runs on Mac, Windows, Linux.
 * Browse by oruxmaps track-folder (or show all)
 * Load a [geotiff](http://trac.osgeo.org/geotiff/) background map (see below)
 * Draw a track (or all) on the map